loum/flowz/docs/docs/installation-modes/celeryexecutor/instance-runtime.md

 ## Docker files

-Dagster Apache Airflow in CeleryExecutor mode is delivered as a containerised service.
+Flowz Apache Airflow in CeleryExecutor mode is delivered as a containerised service.
 Use Docker `compose` to standup the services.

 ### Configuration